Mass in B minor structure: Gratias agimus tibi

 A four-part chorus in stile antico illustrates the idea of thanks and praise, again with trumpets and timpani.
 It is based on the first choral movement of Wir danken dir, Gott, wir danken dir, BWV 29, which also expresses the idea of thanks to God and praise of his creation (but this cantata movement may have been derived from an even earlier source).
-The first part of the text, devoted to thanks, is a melody in even tempo that rises gradually and falls again.
-The voices enter without instrumental support in dense succession.
-The countersubject on the second line "propter magnam gloriam tuam" (for your great glory), devoted to the glory of God, is more complex in rhythm.
+The first subject of this double fugue sets the text "Gratias agimus tibi" (We give you thanks), to a simple melody which rises and falls between the first and fourth scale degrees, the voices entering in stretto (overlapping).
+The second line of the text, "propter magnam gloriam tuam" (for your great glory), is given a second fugal subject, more rhythmically complex than the first.
 Similarly, in the cantata the second line "und verkündigen deine Wunder" (and proclaim your wonders) leads to a more vivid countersubject.
-Towards the end of the movement, the trumpets take part in the polyphony of the dense movement.
+Towards the end of the movement, as the two subjects are combined, the trumpets take part in the polyphony of the dense movement.